SNAP & Other Programs

 Double SNAP Dollars

 Double SNAP Dollars stretch the value of SNAP benefits so SNAP participants can afford more fruits and vegetables.
 At the same time, these SNAP dollars support Montana farmers and communities.
-Visit the Double SNAP Dollars website at www.doubledollarsmt.com for complete program details.
+Visit the Double SNAP Dollars page here on the Farmers Market Portal for more information and resources, or refer to www.doubledollarsmt.com for program details.

 Contact Kim Gilchrist, Double SNAP Dollar Program Manager, at email@example.com or (406) 926-1004.